“What do you want to be when you grow up?” Super lame question. It should be, “Where do you want to be at each stage in life?”

 I gave it my all the next year, attempt to replace those who left, train in new staff, perform at a managerial level, balance a 7 figure operating budget and advise executives who probably didn’t understand 3/4 of the words coming out of my mouth yet held the puppet strings.

-Before long, my immune system was shot; I was sick all the time and cocaine skinny like a celebrity.
+Before long, my immune system was shot.
+I was sick all the time and cocaine skinny.
+Which only looks cool if you are in a rock band.
 I knew I needed to make a change so I took a vacation day from work and spent my 30th birthday applying for jobs.

 I stayed due to loyalty.
 I made the mistake of being more loyal to a job than I was to myself, my family and marriage.